‘Be careful who you pray to’

 “Whenever The Unholy wants to scare you, it simply enters internet screamer territory, complete with ghoul faces rushing directly into the camera as loud noises boom from somewhere.
 Outside of these admittedly startling moments, The Unholy unfolds sedately, and sometimes incoherently.”
 Slashfilm

-The Unholy will be released PG-13 rated by Sony theatrically on April 2, 2021.
+The Unholy was released in the USA PG-13 rated by Sony theatrically on April 2, 2021.

 Cast and characters: